leppekja/8redsquares/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 It is an example project to learn the basics of React and deploying to a server, adapting the 8 Red Queens problem.
-[Play the game here](https://master.d3m4a980qac2ze.amplifyapp.com/)
+The site is no longer hosted anywhere.

 Loading Page